brimdata/zed/docs/formats/zson.md

 { metric: "A", ts: 2020-11-24T08:44:32.201458-08:00, value: 126 }
 { metric: "C", ts: 2020-11-24T08:44:43.547506-08:00, value: { x:10, y:101 } }
 ```
-In this case, the first record value defines not just the new record type
+In this case, the first records defines not just the a record type
 called `conn`, but also a second embedded record type called `socket`.
 The parenthesized decorators are used where a type is not gleaned from
 the value itself:
 * `socket` is a record with typed fields `addr` and `port` where `port` is an unsigned 16-bit integer, and
 * `conn` is a record with typed fields `info`, `src`, and `dst`.

-The next value in the sequence is also a `conn` type but given that this
-complex type has been defined previously, there is no need to specify the
-type decorators for each nested field since they are all determined by the
-top-level record type.

 The subsequent value defines a type called `access_list`.
 In this case,
 the `nets` field is an array of networks and illustrates the helpful range of